SkyTeam: 2020s: Third major expansion, COVID-19 pandemic and 25th anniversary

 On 15 October 2021, Alitalia ceased operations, departing the alliance.
 Its successor, ITA Airways, joined SkyTeam on 29 October 2021.
 In 2023, Lufthansa, after confirming its initial acquisition of 41% of ITA Airways, said its plans included gaining total ownership of ITA's shares by 2028 and having the airline leave SkyTeam and join Star Alliance.
-The European Commission approved Lufthansa Group's purchase of a 41% stake in ITA Airways in July 2024, and on 3 February 2025, ITA Airways announced that it was leaving SkyTeam after being an alliance member for three years following the acquisition; the exiting transition period ended on 30 April 2025, and the airline will join Star Alliance in 2026.
+The European Commission approved Lufthansa Group's purchase of a 41% stake in ITA Airways in July 2024, and on 3 February 2025, ITA Airways announced that it was leaving SkyTeam after being an alliance member for three years following the acquisition; the exiting transition period ended on 30 April 2025, and the airline joined Star Alliance on 1 April 2026.

 In February 2022, both Delta and KLM announced plans to suspend their codesharing agreements with Aeroflot in connection with the 2022 Russian invasion of Ukraine.
 Subsequently, on 27 April, SkyTeam announced that through an agreement with Aeroflot, the carrier's membership was suspended.

 On 2 March 2023, Virgin Atlantic joined the alliance, making it the 19th member and the first UK airline of the alliance.

-On October 2023, as a part of the restructuring of Scandinavian Airlines' parent company SAS Group, Air France-KLM, along with the Government of Denmark and two financial firms, announced plans to invest in Scandinavian Airlines.
+In October 2023, as a part of the restructuring of Scandinavian Airlines' parent company SAS Group, Air France-KLM, along with the Government of Denmark and two financial firms, announced plans to invest in Scandinavian Airlines.
 In March 2024, the US Bankruptcy Court approved the investment, the Stockholm District Court on 12 June 2024, and the European Commission on 28 June 2024.
 As a result of the approval for the investment, Scandinavian Airlines left Star Alliance on 31 August 2024 and joined SkyTeam on 1 September 2024.

 In September 2024, Eurostar signed a memorandum of understanding to join SkyTeam as its first non-airline partner.
 This cooperation will enable integrated intermodal transport (air-rail) in the UK, France, Belgium and the Netherlands.
 Eurostar will join SkyTeam in 2026.

 On 26 October 2024, Czech Airlines left SkyTeam and ceased operations following changes in the operating model.
 The last flight arrived from Paris the following evening.